Dear Family Cook,

 So I specifically designed this class to help you overcome problems like how to:

 - Beat the heat. — Heating up the house in the summer can be miserable… and the kids will only tolerate so many salads.
 Cooking outside lets you keep the house cool and the family happy.

-- Avoid the mess. — You’ll be able to can big batches of tomatoes, or slice tens of pounds of peaches to put in the dehydrator, without the big, sticky mess in your busy kitchen.
+mess. — You’ll be able to can big batches of tomatoes, or slice tens of pounds of peaches to put in the dehydrator, without the big, sticky mess in your busy kitchen.

 - Save money. — Cut back on electricity by cooking with alternative heat, like solar power.
 Avoid having to run the air conditioner to cool the house after every meal.
 And, keep food costs down by avoiding the costs of pre-canned items or buying food out of season.

 - Devote space to large jobs. — Preserve food in much larger quantities than you could fit into your regular kitchen.
 (Plus remember, it’s a lot easier to hose it all down when you’re done.)